Snapraise/slate/source/index.html.md

 last_updated_end | false | current timestamp | **timestamp** | UNIX Timestamp used to limit the list of Donations. page | false | 0 |  **integer** | The results page; used to

+Default Sort Order: The Object's last updated at timestamp in descending order.

 ## Get a Specific Donation